rickytang666/sneuz/README.md

 iOS 18 removed automatic sleep tracking on iPhone.

-Sneuz brings it back with Shortcuts automation: track sleep/wake times, view on iPhone or web, and export to Apple Health.
+Sneuz brings it back with Shortcuts automation: track sleep/wake times, view sleep patterns on iPhone or web, and export data to Apple Health at any time.

 Set it up once, runs automatically.

-## Key Features
+## Features

 - **Shortcuts automation**: Hooks into Sleep Focus mode - tracking starts/stops automatically
 - **Home screen widget**: Glanceable status and quick actions without opening the app